Kenny McLean: International career

-McLean earned his first call-up for Scotland under-19 squad in October 2010, coming on as a 58th-minute substitute in a 4–2 win over Norway.
+McLean received his first call-up for Scotland under-19 squad in October 2010, coming on as a 58th-minute substitute in a 4–2 victory over Norway.

 In March 2011, he was called up to the under-21 team.
 Making his debut, again from the bench, as Scotland beat Belgium 1–0.
 He was not selected for the Scotland under-21 team to play in a 2013 European Under-21 Football Championship qualification match against the Netherlands on 14 November 2011.
 St Mirren manager Danny Lennon expressed his surprise at McLean being left out of the squad.
 The Herald said that this was understandable given that he was "among the on-form midfielders of his age group" at the time.

-McLean received his first call-up to the senior Scotland squad in March 2016, for a friendly against Czech Republic.
-McLean made his international debut in that game, playing 57 minutes.
-He was called up again in October 2017, for a friendly match against the Netherlands.

-He scored his first Scotland goal in March 2019 in a 2–0 away win against San Marino.
+McLean received his first call-up to the senior Scotland squad in March 2016 for a friendly match against Czech Republic, making his debut by playing 57 minutes.
+He was called up again in October 2017 for a friendly match against the Netherlands.
+McLean scored his first Scotland goal in March 2019 in a 2–0 away win against San Marino.

 McLean scored the winning penalties as Scotland beat Israel and Serbia in shootouts to secure qualification for UEFA Euro 2020 via playoffs.
 McLean missed the tournament itself due to a knee ligament injury suffered in the last game of the 2020–21 EFL Championship season.

+In June 2023, McLean scored the winning goal in a UEFA Euro 2024 qualifying match against Norway.

+On 7 June 2024, McLean was named in Scotland's squad for the UEFA Euro 2024 finals in Germany.
+A week later, he appeared as a 67th minute substitute for John McGinn in the opening match of the tournament, where Scotland lost 5–1 to hosts Germany.
+He went on to appear as a substitute against both Switzerland and Hungary as Scotland finished bottom of Group A with one point from three matches.
+He later said that his national teammates were "desperate" to improve results.

+On 23 March 2025, McLean won his 50th cap for Scotland in a 3–0 loss to Greece in the second leg of the 2024–25 UEFA Nations League play-offs.
+Later that year, on 18 November, he scored a late stoppage-time goal from the halfway line in a 4–2 victory over Denmark in the final match of Group C, clinching his nation's qualification for the 2026 FIFA World Cup for the first time since 1998.